 Given this, Smith can be said to have laid the ideology for what we would today call “free-market capitalism.”
 Or more accurately, if you read his work, ethically focused, regulated, free-market capitalism.
 It is important to note this point, as Smith’s theories are the foundation on which modern capitalism is formed and sometimes deformed.

-TIP: Aspects of Smith’s system are contingent upon nationalism.
+TIP: Aspects of Smith’s system are contingent upon nationalism and spending vs. hoarding.
 The underlying concept is that one wouldn’t send more capital outside of one’s nation than one would keep domestically out of self-interest, and thus would recycle capital back into one’s own nation.
 Further, there is this idea that the butcher is compelled to trade his meat, but one can argue that not everything is quick to spoil.
-Smith suggested lifting regulations, but also warned against “hoarding.”
-One can argue whether this works today, or whether it incentives as nation outside of nations comprised of the elite “mercantile class” whose primary driver is still money and moral sentiment, but not nationalism.
+Smith suggested lifting regulations, but also warned against potential pitfalls.
+One can argue whether Smith’s theory works in action today, and whether it incentivizes a nation outside of nations comprised of the elite “mercantile class” whose primary driver is still money and moral sentiment, but not nationalism.
 Arguments for and against the theory, or a state run purely by an invisible hand are a subject for another day.